Story: Marc Guggenheim

 What They Say:

 Chewie is held captive on the prison planet of Gulhadar!
 And you’ll never believe who his cellmate is.
 None other than Maz Kanata!
 And whatever happened to the Millennium Falcon?

 Content: (please note that content portions of a review may contain spoilers):

-Though I still have some wariness about filling in some of the stories from this era with characters like this, the opening installment worked better than I expected.
+With a decent run of issues so far that hasn’t quite hit its stride or found the right tone yet, it’s definitely been fun but kind of inessential in a way.
+Which is fine because sometimes you just want to have adventures with characters you like, which is why I had tons of Han and Chewie stories as a kid with my action figures.
 Marc Guggenheim may not have cracked the code but he has loosened it up significantly where there’s a good feel to this that comes across as pre-ANH Han Solo.
 Here, he’s joined by David Messina on the art duties and we get a solid piece that captures the Star Wars design and aesthetic and is trying to bring in some of that youthful Solo that predates Ford’s ANH period.
 He was leading man material then but was over a decade older than the other two main leads.
 Trying to find that balance isn’t easy but I think Messina has captured it, and that really is half the battle here.

 Age Rating: 13+

 Released By: Marvel Comics